-The Indian army was originated from the forces of the East India Company, which later known as the 'British Indian Army' and eventually after Independence it is known as National Army.
+The Indian army was originated from the forces of the East India Company, which later known as the 'British Indian Army' and eventually after Independence it is known as the National Army.

 Let us know the reason behind this.

-History behind Army Day
+The history behind Army Day

-India attained independence on August 15, 1947 after the slavery of British rule for almost 200 years.
-At the time of Indian independence the country was experiencing communal riots and refugees were coming from Pakistan and some peoples were migrating towards Pakistan.
+India attained independence on August 15, 1947, after the slavery of British rule for almost 200 years.
+At the time of Indian independence, the country was experiencing communal riots and refugees were coming from Pakistan and some peoples were migrating towards Pakistan.

 Since this opportunity was very remarkable for the Indian Army, it was decided to celebrate this grand day every year in India as Army Day and since then this tradition has been continuing.

 Hence the transfer of power of the army in the hands of an Indian citizen on 15 January is marked as Army day in the country.

 It is celebrated every year at all the Army Command headquarters and national capital by organizing army parades including many other military shows.